 |Administration||Basic Sciences||Clinical Sciences||Centers of Excellence|

-The Otorhinolaryngology Residency Program at LSUHSC is a 5 year program, including the internship year.
+The Otorhinolaryngology Residency Program at LSUHSC is a five-year regional program, including the internship year.
 The PGY 1 year includes 3 months of otolaryngology, in addition to Critical Care, General Surgery, Anesthesiology and Neurosurgery to name a few.
 Following Hurricane Katrina, the department has 3 main sites of practice, with the faculty practice being located at Our Lady of the Lake Regional Medical Center in Baton Rouge, Louisiana.
 The extensive faculty team provides excellent support for residents during their training.
 Residents receive comprehensive breadth and depth of training, and the program is fully ACGME accredited.
 The selection process for the Otorhinolaryngology Residency Program at LSUHSC is highly competitive.

 Residents rotate through the following facilities: